Resources for Residents

-- When reviewing applications, fellowship program directors often look for candidates who participated in a research endeavor during medical school or residency.
+- Participate in a research endeavor during medical school or residency.
+When reviewing applications, fellowship program directors often look for candidates who have this experience.

 - Some degree of academic pursuit is desirable, whether you seek an academic career or a career in practice.

 - Shown a true interest or drive in a particular area.

 - Shown a tendency to pursue excellence in all areas.

 It is not necessary to become a "junior oncologist" during your residency training.
 Use this time to master the specialty area and then use the fellowship to develop your skills as an oncologist.

 Oncology is at the leading edge of the new age in molecular medicine.
 This makes all fields of oncology among the most exciting in medicine.

 ASCO is the world's leading professional organization representing physicians who treat people with cancer.
 As such the Society is committed to:

 - Advancing the education of oncologists and other oncology professionals